brianmslater/korg_pcg_tools/SIMPLE_EDITOR_GUIDE.md

 ✅ **Keyboard Shortcuts** - Ctrl+O, Ctrl+S, etc.
 ✅ **Context Menu** - Right-click for quick actions
 ✅ **Slot Counter** - See how many slots are used

+### ⚠️ Current Limitations
+❌ **Slot Properties** - Color, text size, transpose, volume, notes are NOT stored in SLS1/SLD1 format
+- These are display settings on the Kronos itself, not in the PCG file
+- You can view slot names but can't edit their properties
+- Planned for v1.2.0 with STL1 format support

 ## How to Use